 Residents living near these types of facilities are subject to both short-term and long-term illness.
 Symptoms such as uncontrollable vomiting and burning rashes have been linked to overexposure of emissions from drilling near residences and still very little has been done on a governmental level.

-Effects on Our Indigenous Neighbors
+Effects on Indigenous Communities

-In consequence, indigenous communities suffer from epidemics of cancer, birth defects, miscarriages, and threatened livelihoods.
+As a result, Indigenous communities suffer from epidemics of cancer, birth defects, miscarriages, and threatened livelihoods.